On the Expressiveness and Length Generalization of Selective State-Space Models on Regular Languages: Introduction

 Although formal limits on the expressiveness of selective SSMs have recently been derived in the literature~\cite{zubic_limits_2024, orvieto_universality_2024, merrill_illusion_2024, cirone_theoretical_2024, sarrof2024expressivecapacitystatespace, grazzi2024unlocking}, the performance of selective SSMs on FSA emulation has not been sufficiently explored.
 In this work, we experimentally and analytically study the capabilities of SSMs and selective SSMs to generalize to longer sequences than seen during training on a set of various FSA emulation tasks.
 Our contributions are as follows:

 In Sec.~\ref{sec:SDSSM}, we introduce the first selective SSM capable of perfect ($\geq$ 99.9\%) length generalization on FSA emulation using a single layer.
 We call this model \name, the \textit{Selective Dense State-Space Model}. \name utilizes a dictionary of dense unstructured transition matrices, a softmax selection mechanism that creates a convex combination of a fixed number of transition matrices at each step, and finally applies a readout consisting of layer normalization followed by a linear map.
 We identify that a common design choice, the presence of a nonlinear readout, prevents \name from achieving full accuracy on a challenging FSA emulation task.
-We compare the model with the standard RNN and the LSTM~\cite{hochreiter_long_1997} in terms of the minimal sample length required to generalize in length and find that \name exhibits much better length generalization.
+We compare the model with the standard RNN and the LSTM~\cite{hochreiter_long_1997} in terms of the minimal sample length required to generalize in length and find that \name exhibits better length generalization.
 Moreover, running \name with a parallel algorithm yields a notable speed-up over its sequential implementation.

 In Sec.~\ref{sec:diagonal}, we take a closer look at selective SSMs with diagonal complex transition matrices.
 We evaluate them on a set of FSA emulation tasks and analyze the effects of different architectural design choices on their performance on a commutative and non-commutative automaton.
 We find that perfect in-domain accuracy can be achieved on both automata, but length generalization is significantly worse on the non-commutative one.
-We explain our experimental results with such systems by demonstrating that, under an assumption on the mapping of FSA to selective SSMs, single-layer selective diagonal SSMs obey a tighter upper bound on expressiveness than the one shown in \cite{merrill_illusion_2024}.
+We explain our experimental results with such systems by demonstrating that, under an assumption on the mapping of FSA to selective SSMs, single-layer selective diagonal SSMs are restricted to emulating commutative automata.